defiprime/defiprime1/collections/_posts/2021-03-30-spendless.md

 layout: [blog, blog-amp]
 title:  "Spendless"
 permalink: spendless
-h1title: "Spendless"
-pagetitle: "Spendless"
-metadescription: ""
+h1title: "Spendless - Donate Without Spending Anything"
+pagetitle: "Spendless - Donate Without Spending Anything"
+metadescription: "Patryk shared Spendless backstory and told us how Spendless with the help of DeFi protocols let us donate an interest earned to the causes that matter"
 category: blog
-featured-image: /images/blog/
+featured-image: /images/blog/spendless-og.png
-intro: ""
+intro: "Patryk shared Spendless backstory and told us how Spendless with the help of DeFi protocols let us donate an interest earned to the causes that matter"
 author: Defiprime
 tags: ['Interview']
 ---
+Patryk shared Spendless backstory and told us how Spendless with the help of DeFi protocols let us donate an interest earned to the causes that matter.

 ### Hello!
 What's your background, and what are you working on?

-I’m Patryk and I’m a designer and a co-founder of Spendless.
+I’m Patryk and I’m a designer and a co-founder of [Spendless](https://spendless.io).
 I got attracted to crypto because of the new product possibilities - we can finally do more stuff with money!
 I want to make finances more approachable by making it more fun and friendly.

 Spendless is an app to donate money without spending it.
 It works by depositing users’ DAI into Compound Finance to earn interest and then redirecting only the interest to a charitable campaign.
 Spendless shows users the continuously increasing impact that their funds are generating in the metric that matters most, like the number of trees planted or the number of megabytes archived from the user’s redirected interest.

 We’re live with four Spendless Campaigns that have had the following impact: